lekkss/fintech/README.md

 2. Configure the database:

-- Create a PostgreSQL database
+- Create a MySQL database
-- Update `application.properties` with your database credentials
+- Update `application.yml` with your database credentials

 3. Build the project: